AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_web.md

 	The first time you run a project in the browser, all files will not exist in the browser's IndexedDB local storage, so they will all be downloaded from the remote.

 	On subsequent launches, most (if not all) files should be found in your IndexedDB local storage, essentially eliminating any downloads from the remote, greatly speeding up this step.
-Note that every browser impose different limits on the IndexedDB local storage, so it is entirely possible some larger files or project fails to properly persist in the IndexedDB local storage.
+Note that every browser imposes different limits on the IndexedDB local storage, so it is entirely possible some larger files or projects may fail to properly persist in the IndexedDB local storage.

 1.	**Loading resources**.
 In this step, the engine is running and actually loading your project's resources into memory.

 	The time this step takes to complete depends on the amount of content in your project, and what kinds of resources you're loading.

 	For example, materials tend to take a long time to load up, so projects with many materials will have a longer wait here.
-This is because shaders making up these materials need to be compiled at run-time on this platform, but subsequent runs usually go faster when browsers have shader cache features built-in.
+This is because shaders making up these materials need to be compiled at run-time on this platform, but subsequent runs usually go faster when browsers have shader cache features built in.

 ## Troubleshooting tips

 If your project doesn't run in the browser:

--	Make sure you are using a browser that support **both** WebAssembly and WebGL 2.0 as specified above.
+-	Make sure you are using a browser that supports **both** WebAssembly and WebGL 2.0 as specified above.

 -	If you have a problem launching from the **Connections** panel, double-check that your **Browser path** points to the *.exe* of your browser and not any other files.